-The EY Ethics Hotline provides our people, clients and others outside of the organisation with a means to confidentially report activity that may involve unethical or improper behaviour and that may be in violation of professional standards or otherwise inconsistent with the EY Global Code of Conduct.
-The hotline is operated by an external organisation that provides confidential and, if desired, anonymous hotline reporting services worldwide.
+The EY Ethics Hotline provides EY people, clients and others outside of the organisation with a means to confidentially report activity that may involve unethical or improper behaviour, and that may be in violation of professional standards or otherwise inconsistent with the EY shared values or Global Code of Conduct.
+Globally the hotline is operated by an external organisation that provides confidential and, if desired, anonymous hotline reporting.

 When a report comes into the EY Ethics Hotline, either by phone or internet, it receives prompt attention.
-Depending on the content of the report, appropriate individuals from Risk Management, Talent, Legal or other functions are involved to address the report.
+Depending on the content of the report, appropriate individuals from Risk Management, Talent, Legal or other functions are involved in addressing the report.
 The same procedures are followed for matters that are reported outside of the EY Ethics Hotline.